DreamAudio: Customized Text-to-Audio Generation with Diffusion Models: Proposed Method

 \subsection{Audio Feature Reconstruction}

-As shown in the structure of Figure~\ref{fig:overview}, \textit{DreamAudio} leverages both the VAE decoder and a GAN-based vocoder for reconstructing the audio feature from latent space into the target waveform.
+As shown in Figure~\ref{fig:overview}, \textit{DreamAudio} leverages both the VAE decoder and a generative adversarial network (GAN)-based vocoder for reconstructing the audio feature from latent space into the target waveform.
 Followed by the RFM model, the generated audio representation is first decoded into the mel-spectrogram by the VAE decoder.
 In the next stage, a vocoder is applied to convert the audio feature into the waveform as the final output, and we train the vocoder using the SOTA structure BigVGAN~\cite{bigvgan} in the proposed system.